SamsAcolyte/rock-paper-scissors/README.md

 Game Reset: The game resets once three rounds is won by player or computer.

-my javascrip solution is named myCode
+my javascript solution is named myCode

 chatGpt revision on my code is name chatGptRevision